Unity-Technologies/ziva-vfx-utils/docs/sp2_menuBar.rst

 Transfer Ziva Rig...
 """""""""""""""""""""

-Suppose you have a fully set up source Ziva creature with both the geometry and Ziva rig, and a target creature for which you have the geometry, but no Ziva rig.
+Suppose there is a fully set up source Ziva creature with both geometry and Ziva rig, and a target creature geometry without a Ziva rig.
-Suppose the target geometry has the same triangle connectivity but different vertex positions than the source geometry.
-This is the case, for example, when the target creature geometry was obtained by warping the source creature geometry using ZAT.

-In this case, this feature makes it possible to transfer the Ziva rig from the source geometry onto the target geometry.
+If the target geometry has same triangle connectivity but different vertex positions than the source geometry (e.g. a target creature geometry obtained by warping the source creature geometry using ZAT), this feature can transfer the Ziva rig from the source geometry onto the target geometry.

 The transferred rig is made available in whatever solver chosen by the user.
 A common choice is to make it available in its own separate solver, so that the target creature is completely independent of the source creature.